Prerequisites for Marquette University Undergraduates

 - An interview will be offered to select applicants.

 Meeting the admission requirements and completing the academic prerequisites does not guarantee admission to the Physician Assistant Program.
-Marquette's PA program accepts students from a pool of highly qualified, diverse applicants and is a competitive process.
+Marquette's PA program accepts students from a large pool of highly qualified, diverse applicants and is a competitive process.